Ascendzor/aws-node-websockets/readme.md

 5) `sls deploy`
 7) Deployment finishes, wss endpoint is printed in your terminal.
 Then use a tool like [wscat](https://www.npmjs.com/package/wscat) to test your endpoint.

-Explanation of important files below.
+# Short explanation of the important files:

 # [serverless.yml](https://github.com/Ascendzor/aws-node-websockets/blob/master/serverless.yml)
 Contains the configuration for the serverless framework that this project is based on.
 Has 2 major parts: